-We are certain you will agree…the quality of your customer base will determine how successful your company will be.
+We are confident you will agree…the quality of your customer base will determine how successful your company will be.
 Investing in your customers’ success will improve customer retention and increase your sales.

 An important fact you should know, companies that train their employees experience an average of 24 percent higher gross profit margins and 218 percent higher revenue per employee.
 But here is the catch-22, companies that need training the most, are the least likely to offer it due to the cost.

-The objective for successful B2B training is to become a trusted advisor and expert resource for your customers.
-In addition to helping your customer become more professional, training on your site draws the customer to your facility where you can show them new products or services, answer questions, or welcome new accounts.
+The objective of successful B2B training is to become a trusted advisor and expert resource for your customers.
+In addition to helping your customers become more professional, training on your site draws the customer to your facility where you can show them new products or services, answer questions, or welcome new accounts.

 Poor or no customer service training can have a devastating impact on your customer’s bottom line.
 It costs them (as well as you) six times more to attract a new customer than it does to keep an existing one.
 A study by CompTIA and Prometric revealed of the customers who stop doing business with a company, 68% do so because of an attitude of indifference by the company or a specific individual.
-Investing in your customer will go a long way to show their business is important to you.
+Investing in your customer will go a long way to show your customers their business is important to you.

-Training employees provides basic skills needed to cope with change in the workplace, improved ability to solve problems; and leads to improved labor-management relations, reduced absenteeism, improved employee morale/self-esteem, positive attitude toward training, and better team performance.
+Training employees provides the necessary skills needed to cope with change in the workplace, improved ability to solve problems, and leads to improved labor-management relations, reduced absenteeism, improved employee morale/self-esteem, positive attitude toward training, and better team performance.

 Benefits to the employer of training include increased quantity and quality of work through reduced error rates, reduced waste in the production of goods and services, and reduced time per task.
 These benefits are accomplished by better team performance and improved effectiveness of supervisory staff and translate into financial savings, productivity gains, and higher profits.
 A trained employee better understands how their performance impacts other employees and the company as a whole.